 The penny dropped out of the blue as it often does.
 I was washing the dishes after dinner when the idea hit me like a bolt of lightning.
 Bug’s mother was most likely to have been Tempy Vinson’s enslaved half-sister.
 Moreover, this unknown enslaved Vinson woman (whom I will call Ms. Vinson for now), was, in all probability, a dowry slave.
 Their father, David Vinson, was planning a move to Tennessee when Tempy married Jason Futrell.
 Dowry slaves, slaves provided for daughters who were about to marry, were standard practice.
 Many of Tempy’s family (and Ms. Vinson’s family) were preparing to remove to Tennessee.
 Perhaps they thought a familiar face that Tempy would have known from childhood would soften the blow of her family moving to another state.
 Whatever the reason, Ms. Vinson was in her married sister’s household.
 A scenario that I can only refer to as the Thomas Jefferson scenario occurred.

 Just as Thomas Jefferson embarked on a relationship with his half sister-in-law, Sally Hemings, Jason Futrell had a similar relationship with his enslaved sister-in-law.
-The whole “male enslavers having relations with their enslaved sisters-in-law” is a reoccurring theme in that part of my genealogy that involves my enslaved female ancestors.
+The whole “male enslavers having relations with their enslaved sisters-in-law” is a reoccurring theme in the genealogy of my enslaved ancestors.

 Armed with new insights and research documents, I sent the whole package off to the geneticists back in London.
 They promptly groaned.
-There’s a substantial amount of endogamy, or generations of cousin marriages, among the Futrells and Vinsons.
+There was a substantial amount of endogamy, generations of cousin marriages among the Futrells and Vinsons, and a possible pedigree collapse that makes it challenging to work with DNA.
 The geneticists had to factor that into their DNA segmentation and triangulation work.
 Seven months later, I had their report.
 Bug’s mother was indeed a Vinson.
 Compared with descendants of the Vinson family, and with a probability of 97%, David Vinson was the most likely man to be Ms. Vinson’s father.

 The report from the geneticists gives us a family outline that looks like this: